JorgeDiazz/JorgeDiazz/README.md

 🌱 I'm diving into Flutter.
 Furthermore, I'm getting to know C++ and C# to work on 🧠 Brain-Computer Interfaces.

-❤️  And I am also a ♟️ chess & 🤪 psychology lover :D
+❤️  And I am also a ♟️ chess, 🤪 psychology and 📝 writing lover :D

 📫 You can reach me via email: jorgeandresdn1@gmail.com